Chilevisión: Availability overseas

 Chilevisión International was the international feed of Chilevisión that broadcasts its programming to audiences in Australia/Oceania.
 The channel launched in October 2007 in Australia and the following year in New Zealand on UBI World TV.
 The TVN-owned TV Chile subscription channel also broadcasts limited Chilevisión programming throughout the Americas for the Chilean diaspora.

 Controversies

 Broadcasting of Teletón

 Since its start in 1978, Chilevisión has broadcast Teletón, but scandals have happened of profits from the campaign going to some of the channels, including Chilevisión.
 Other scandals include program changes during the event, strikes from employees, and fights for the right to keep broadcasting from the government.

+Controversy over decontextualized interview

+In 2012, Chilevisión was at the center of a major controversy regarding journalistic ethics.
+On January 16, 2012, an interview was broadcast in which the interviewee, Inés Pérez, was portrayed as deeply classist.
+The interview provoked strong reactions, even leading to the creation of social media groups against Pérez.
+Two days later, the full interview was released, and the backlash turned against the television network.
+In the interview, Pérez expressed concern for those allegedly discriminated against and put everything into context.
+In response, the television network defended the interview's authenticity and fired the official who leaked the full video. causando reacciones aún más adversas entre los televidentes.

 In 2012, Chilevisión endured controversy over journalistic ethics.
 On 16 January 2012, an interview aired that the interviewee, Inés Perez, was a deep class.
 The interview produced strong reactions, even leading social networking groups against the affected woman.
 The reactions returned against the broadcaster (two days after the full interview) because Pérez discriminated against assumptions and put everything in context.
 In response, he defended the accuracy and dismissed the officer who leaked the full video, causing even more adverse reactions among viewers.

+Controversy over mockery of Boras and website hacking

+On August 6, 2012, amidst a strong controversy over racist comments and mockery directed at Bora people In the middle of filming the reality show Amazonas, the channel's website was hacked by a faction of Peruvian hackers from LulzSec..